History of Computer Networks

 - Encoder:

-- In most of the cases, data/message is taken from the source and then encoded (by the encoder) for safety reason and then put over the medium for transmits.
+- In most cases, data/message is taken from the source and then encoded (by the encoder) for safety reasons, and then put over the medium for transmission.

-- Encoder does related processing of the source messages/signals prior to transmission.
-The processing might include, for example, any combination of modulation, data reduction and insertion of redundancy to combat the channel noise.
+- The encoder does related processing of the source messages/signals before transmission.
+The processing might include, for example, any combination of modulation, data reduction, and insertion of redundancy to combat the channel noise.

 - Decoder:

-- Decoding (by the decoder) of encoded message is done at receiver end before final hand over to the receiver.
+- Decoding (by the decoder) of the encoded message is done at the receiver end before final handover to the receiver.

-- It makes the unintelligent form of data into original user defined/readable form.
+- It makes the unintelligent form of data into an original user-defined/readable form.

-- A decoder does the processing of a channel encoded data to produce an accepted replica of the input at the destination.
+- A decoder does the processing of channel-encoded data to produce an accepted replica of the input at the destination.

 - Encoder: